GregFee/boxplots/README.md

 # Boxplots

-Assignment for Fundamentals of Data Analysis GMIT
+Assignment for Fundamentals of Data Analysis GMIT.

-An Investigation of the  the use of boxplots in Python
+An Investigation of the  the use of boxplots in Python.

 Contents
 Jupyter Notebook, a gitignore file, and a licence.